weixian-zhang/FoodTruckJunkie/README.md

   A workaround could be to wrap the whole SELECT statement in string and use PREPARE stmt
   <img src="https://user-images.githubusercontent.com/43234101/169995446-3424ed5e-41b0-439a-9848-74df786660d3.png" width="700" height="250" />
   An easier way I did to solve this is by just setting "numberOfResult" in ApiServer before passing parameter into MySQL stored procedure.

+* I spent several hours on data loading and Latitude and Longitude data type conversion to MySQL with decimal typed columns.
+  Initially I was using MySQL Workbench for data loading, and found out that this feature  is infamously slow: 5-6 mins/per record.
+  I then resort to other tools like *Toad for MySQL* and *HeidiSQL*, turns out that the Latitude and Longitude data are incorrect in MySQL.
+  For example: Lat=36.54323222, in DB=99.00000000.
+  I am about to write a custom tool to do data loading, however I did a last attempt to use MySQL script to do data loading.
+  I also changed Lat/Long column type to *text* instead of decmial, and I have to do text-to-decmial conversion in stored proc for the Haversine calculation.
+  My final attempt resolves the data loading (in few secs) and Lat/Long data type incorrect issues, saved me time from writing a custom app.

 * Frontend - when binding GoogleMap javascript object's "center" property, to input textboxes of latitude and longitude over React-State, any text change causes map to grey-out.